Jama-analyst/Sales-Performance-Web-Dashboard/README.md

 # Sales-Performance-Web-Dashboard
+A dynamic, responsive web dashboard built by transforming static Excel data into an interactive visual interface.
+This project demonstrates the full data pipeline from spreadsheet management to web-based business intelligence.

 ## A detailed demonstration how to convert Excel Data into a Dynamic Web Dashboard using Claude AI
 NB: Before you start with converting the data, make sure that the data is clean.